UDigStudio/uMeet_Front_End/README.md

 A leaderboard will also be present, giving you points after you've successfully interacted with someone.

 ## Purpose of this Repo
-This repo contains the UI for [uMeet](https://github.com/UDigStudio/uMeet)
+This repo contains the UI for [uMeet](https://github.com/UDigStudio/uMeet).

 ## Issues
 The only issues filed in this repo should pertain directly to the UI codebase for uMeet.
 Services and requirements issues belong elsewhere.
-See the [parent repo](https://github.com/UDigStudio/uMeet) for more info
+See the [parent repo](https://github.com/UDigStudio/uMeet) for more info.

 ## Target Audience
 uMeet is designed to be contributer friendly and open to anyone that uses the [github flow](https://guides.github.com/introduction/flow/)!